PhyAMR/Layer_width/README.md

 ## Film width calculator

-This is a samll script that I made based on a article to analize semiconductor films by using their transmitance curve.
+This is a small script that I made based on a article to analize semiconductor films by using their transmitance curve.

 Sorry it's in spanish and to use the envelope method I used Origin instead of python